LavinWong/Fairness-in-Large-Language-Models/Tutorial/README.md

 # Fairness in Large Language Models in Three Hours

-This is the slide of the 'Fairness in Large Language Models in Three Hours' tutorial.
+This slide is from the 'Fairness in Large Language Models in Three Hours' tutorial.